 The Center has been named as a beneficiary of a charitable remainder unitrust, held and administrated by a third party.
 The Center receives the balance of the assets remaining in the trust upon termination of the trust.
-In the event that the amount distributed to the Center exceeds \$250,000, the funds are to be used for building improvements, additions to the Center, and/or for permanent exhibits.
-Based upon earnings at an estimated rate of 5% over the life of the trust, 5% annual distribution to an unrelated specified beneficiary over their lifetime, and a 2.73% discount rate, the estimated present value of future benefits expected to be received by the Center totaled \$798,866 and \$946,243 as of June 30, 2022 and 2021, respectively.
+In the event the amount distributed to the Center exceeds \$250,000, the funds are to be used for building improvements, additions to the Center, and/or for permanent exhibits.
+Based upon earnings at an estimated rate of 5% over the life of the trust, 5% annual distribution to an unrelated specified beneficiary over their lifetime, and a 2.73% discount rate, the estimated present value of future benefits expected to be received by the Center totaled \$856,593 and \$798,866 as of June 30, 2023 and 2022, respectively.
 The beneficial interest in trust is considered a Level 3 asset.
 The following table sets forth a summary of changes in the fair value of the beneficial interest in trust for the years ended June 30: